MapRVA/maprva.org/_pages/maps/2025-05-27-boil-advisory.md

 blurb: An interactive version of the city's boil advisory map to determine if you are affected.
 ---

+**⚠️this map is out of date.
+The city has added more areas to the boil advisory and released their own interactive map:** https://cor.maps.arcgis.com/apps/instant/basic/index.html?appid=9b75319efe1f4a01925af1d5ee1a7a3d

 <link href="https://cdn.skypack.dev/maplibre-gl@5.1.0/dist/maplibre-gl.css" rel="stylesheet"/>

 <div id="boil-map" style="height:600px;width:100%;"></div>